MarkoHaralovic/geo-image-retrieval/README.md

 1. **Bag-of-Words (BoW)** models using handcrafted local descriptors : **ORB**, **SURF**, and **SIFT**; combined with clustering and TF-IDF weighting.
 2. **Zero-shot linear probing** of pretrained backbones: **DINOv3**, **Perception Encoder**, **CLIP**, and **StreetCLIP**, while using different **feature pooling** strategies (CLS, mean, mean without CLS token, max, and GeM).
 We ablte pooling strategy performances.
-3. **GPS-aided search**, where gallery features are grouped by their geolocation and represented by centroid embeddings.
+3. **GPS based search**, where gallery features are grouped by their geolocation and represented by centroid embeddings.
+Assuming GPS is knows for the gallery.
-4. **Hybrid backbones**, where features from multiple models (DINOv3-H/16+ and CLIP-B/32) are concatenated to explore combined prformance.
+4. **Ensamble of backbones**, where features from multiple models (DINOv3-H/16+ and CLIP-B/32) are concatenated to explore combined prformance.

 Evaluation relies on **Recall@K** (K = 1, 5, 10, 20) and **mAP@K**.